spring-attic/spring-integration-kafka/README.md

 If you go by the above example, there are two producers generated from this configuration - one for topic named test1 and another for test2.
 Each producer can take the following:

-    broker-list            list of comma separated brokers that this producer connects to topic                  topic name
+	broker-list				List of comma separated brokers that this producer connects to topic					Topic name
-    compression-codec      any compression to be used.
+	compression-codec		Compression method to be used.
 Default is no compression.
 Supported compression codec are gzip and snappy.
-Anything else would result in no compression
-    value-encoder          serializer to be used for encoding messages. key-encoder            serializer to be used for encoding the partition key key-class-type         Type of the key class.
-This will be ignored if no key-encoder is provided value-class-type       The type of the value class.
-This will be ignored if no value-encoder is provided. partitioner            custom implementation of a Kafka Partitioner interface. async                  true/false - default is false.
+							Anything else would result in no compression value-encoder			Serializer to be used for encoding messages. key-encoder				Serializer to be used for encoding the partition key key-class-type			Type of the key class.
+This will be ignored if no key-encoder is provided value-class-type		Type of the value class.
+This will be ignored if no value-encoder is provided. partitioner				Custom implementation of a Kafka Partitioner interface. async					True/False - default is false.
 Setting this to true would make the Kafka producer to use an async producer
-    batch-num-messages     number of messages to batch at the producer.
+	batch-num-messages		Number of messages to batch at the producer.
 If async is false, then this has no effect.

 The value-encoder and key-encoder are referring to other spring beans.
 They are essentially implementations of an interface provided by Kafka, the Encoder interface.
 Similarly, partitioner also refers a Spring bean which implements